seo-for-dummies

 informational – keywords, that people are using to find some articles, blogs, instructions (typically starts with “how to”, “what”, “why”, “best” etc.) – “SEO for dummies” is an example of informational keyword.
 Firstly, it’s logical, right?
 Someone is thinking: “Wow, I wonder what is SEO and why everybody are in search of good SEO specialists…maybe I should find something in Google.”

-However, if this person will search for “SEO service” – results won’t be informational.
-You will find a bunch of SEO agencies in the SERPs for this query, and this type of keyword is called commercial.
+However, if this person will search for “hr services” – results won’t be informational.
+You will find a bunch of HR outsourcing agencies in the SERPs for this query, and this type of keyword is called commercial.
 That’s right, you can use them to do research about something you can buy or someone to hire etc. Typically, they include words like “review, service”.

 There are another queries, that are good to go if you already know a website you want to access.
 “LinkedIn login” – simple example.
 These are called navigational.